consensys-vertical-apps/mmi-defi-adapters/README.md

    - Total Value Locked (TVL) by pool
    - APY/APR by pool
    - Daily profit and loss by address
-   - Price of LP token
+   - Unwrap LP tokens to underlying tokens (a.k.a get a price for the LP tokens)
    - Deposits by address
    - Withdrawals by address
+   - Crafted transactions params

 ## 🎥 DeFi Adapter Tutorial